13 - 30 Nov 2019

 The videos are paired with "How to Grow a Tree", a drawing made by following the cursor in a YouTube tutorial on how to create a tree in a 3D graphics program.
 The visual chaos of the drawing is to contrast the idyllic landscapes of the videos, adding a certain tension to the „meditations".

 ’How to Meditate with Nature’ is a video referencing the availability of self improvement and quick fix meditations online, inspired by the visual style of software tutorials.
 Drawing on Taoist philosophy of unification of the body and mind, I created an environment where the virtual and the real have merged, where sensual experience and internal states are visualized by the objective representations of interface.
 The virtual world loses its virtuality (or the real one its realness), when we can't contrast them.
 In a time of ecological crisis, the interface becomes an illusion of control.

-The other work is „How to Create a tree”, which is a drawing made by following the cursor in a YouTube tutorial on how to create a tree in a 3D graphics program.
+The other work is „How to Grow a Tree”, which is a drawing performance made by following the cursor in a YouTube tutorial on how to create a tree in a 3D graphics program.
 The movement of the human hand is here the creating, yet dominating force, exercising its power to conjure up a tree in only 20 minutes.
 Through the materialization of a virtual process, the purely physical aspect of constructing virtual reality, and, especially, virtual nature, is emphasized.

 What remains when the mimetic quality of representation of nature is removed?
 Could the act of peeking through the surface of representation reveal anything about our relationship with nature?